Ashish-Gupta03/Toxic-Comment-Classification/README.md

 Approaches:-
 * There are 2 approaches used for it.
     * Basic LogisticRegression using words and characters ngrams.
     * Using Deep Learning BiLSTM and using Glove embeddings.
-Below is the explanation for BiLSTM, GLove embeddings approach.
+Below is the explanation for BiLSTM, Glove embeddings approach.

 I will be explaining second approach below as this gave me best results and is something new to try out.